Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Abstract

 \section{Abstract}

 { {}This supplemental material is for online publication only.
-It introduces the notion of long memory segmented locally stationary processes in Section \ref{Subsection Long-Memory-Segmented-Locally}.
+Section \ref{Section Results on Low Frequency Contamination} introduces the notion of long memory segmented locally stationary processes and presents the theoretical results referenced in Section \ref{Section Low Freq Cont - Theory}.
 Section \ref{Supp Math App} contains the proofs of the results in the paper and Section \ref{Section Figures Supp} contains additional figures. }{ }

 {\the\value{section}}

 {}

 \begin{singlespace}